hjamiola/Easy/README.md

-# isPalindrone?
+# isPalindrome?

 ### Problem Description

-A palindrone is a word or phrase that read the same both forwards and backwards.
+A palindrome is a word or phrase that reads the same both forwards and backwards.

 To solve this problem, **write code that outputs TRUE if the input is a palindrone, and FALSE if the input is not a palindrone**.

-It is highly recommended to use the provided skelton code for this question.
+It is highly recommended to use the provided skeleton code for this question.

 ---
 ## Writing Your Solution